dukelester/javascript-bootcamp-2022-2023/DataStructures/advancedDSA/README.md

 AVL is a binary search tree that balances itself
 An AVL tree keeps the BST height to a minimum and ensures O(log2(n)) time complexities for search, insertion, and deletion.

+## The Heap

+A heap is an important data structure that returns the highest or lowest element in O(1) time.
+There are two types of binary heaps: max-heap and min-heap.
+In max-heap, the root node has the highest value, and each node’s value is greater than its children.
+In min-heap, the root node has the lowest value, and each node’s value is smaller than its children.